nestor-caro/DCF-NFT-Gallery/README.md

 * Web3 integration: after connect your zil wallet using zilpay you will have access to your NFTs, you can transfer, burn, and see all the information available.
 * and more..

+Additional notes:
 Dope Crew Friends is a ZRC-1 NFT Token that lives on Zilliqa Blockchain.
+This website is currently hosted on a static aws s3 server.

 --
 Nestor Caro